Chenab River: Present course

-The Chandra-Bhaga then flows through the pangi valley of Chamba district in Himachal Pradesh before entering the Jammu division of Jammu and Kashmir, where it flows through the Kishtwar, Doda, Ramban, Reasi and Jammu districts.
+The Chandra-Bhaga then flows through the pangi valley of Chamba district in Himachal Pradesh before entering the Jammu division of Jammu and Kashmir and both rivers meet at sansari nallah located at the last zone of paddar region of Jammu division, where it flows through the Kishtwar, Doda, Ramban, Reasi and Jammu districts.
 It enters Pakistan and flows through the Punjab province before emptying into the Sutlej, forming the Panjnad River.

 Historical course

 Historically, the Chenab River used to flow east of Multan prior to 1245, after which the Beas River occupied its old bed that went by Dipalpur.
 The Jhelum, Chenab, and Ravi rivers met in the northeastern direction of Multan, then flowing east together until they met the Beas River near Uchh in the southern direction of Multan.
 However, by 1397 the flow of the Chenab River shifted so that it flows west of Multan.

 History

 The river was known to Indians in the Vedic period.
 In 325 BCE, Alexander the Great allegedly founded the town of Alexandria on the Indus (present-day Uch Sharif or Mithankot or Chacharan in Pakistan) at the confluence of the Indus and the combined streams of Punjab rivers (currently known as the Panjnad River).
 Arrian, in the Anabasis of Alexander, quotes the eyewitness Ptolemy Lagides as writing that the river was 2 mi wide where Alexander crossed it.

 The Battle of Chenab was fought between Sikhs and Afghans on the bank of the river.